Ricerca Immagini Maps Play YouTube News Gmail Drive Altro »

 Informazioni sull'autore (1985)

 Bernard Schutz has done research and teaching in general relativity and especially its applications in astronomy since 1970.
-He is an author of more than 170 publications, including three highly-regarded books published by Cambridge University Press: Geometrical Methods of Mathematical Physics, A First Course in General Relativity and Gravity From the Ground Up.
+He is the author of more than 200 publications, including Geometrical Methods of Mathematical Physics and Gravity from the Ground Up (both published by Cambridge University Press).
 Schutz currently specialises in gravitational wave research, studying the theory of potential sources and designing new methods for analysing the data from current and planned detectors.
-He is a member of most of the current large-scale gravitational wave projects: GEO600 (operated by the AEI), LIGO and LISA.
+He is a member of most of the current large-scale gravitational wave projects: GEO600 (of which he is a PI), the LIGO Scientific Collaboration, and LISA.
 Schutz is a Director of the Max Planck Institute for Gravitational Physics, also known as the Albert Einstein Institute (AEI), in Potsdam, Germany.
 He holds a part-time chair in Physics and Astronomy at Cardiff University, Wales, as well as honorary professorships at Potsdam and Hanover universities in Germany.
-Born and educated in the USA, he taught physics and astronomy for twenty years at Cardiff before moving to Germany.
+Educated in the USA, he taught physics and astronomy for twenty years at Cardiff before moving to Germany in 1995 to the newly-founded AEI.
 In 1998 he founded the open-access online journal Living Reviews in Relativity.
-In 2006 he was awarded the Amaldi Gold Medal of the Italian Society for Gravitation (SIGRAV).
-He is a Fellow of the American Physical Society and of the Institute of Physics, and a member of the German Academy of Natural Sciences Leopoldina and of the Royal Society of Arts and Sciences Uppsala.
+The Living Reviews family now includes six journals.
+In 2006 he was awarded the Amaldi Gold Medal of the Italian Society for Gravitation (SIGRAV), and in 2011 he received an honorary DSc from the University of Glasgow.
+He is a Fellow of the American Physical Society and the Institute of Physics, an Honorary Fellow of the Royal Astronomical Society, and a member of the Learned Society of Wales, the German Academy of Natural Sciences Leopoldina and the Royal Society of Arts and Sciences, Uppsala.

 Informazioni bibliografiche